 If you have elements that should be the same color, like on a tone on tone project, you can assume that the elements are made of different material.
 In that case, it is likely that the colors will have a slightly different shade or brightness.

-On the image above, both butterflies are made into a sticker, with white outline.
+Looking at the image above, both butterflies are made into a sticker, with white outline.
 On the left, I added both the regular shadow and the "reverse" shadow.
-On the right, I also adjusted the brightness to -10 (i I could not increase the brightness on white).
+On the right, I also adjusted the brightness to -10 (I could not increase the brightness on white).
 This very slight difference is visible and also gives the impression of a different type of paper that, although is white, is not the same white as the base white.

 Bevel